mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

-The ``bimdp.hinet`` module provides a ``BiFlowNode`` class, which is offers the same functionality as a ``FlowNode`` but with the added capability of handling messages, targets, and all the other new BiMDP concepts.
+The ``bimdp.hinet`` module provides a ``BiFlowNode`` class, which is offers the same functionality as a ``FlowNode`` but with the added capability of handling messages, targets, and all other BiMDP concepts.

 There is also a new ``BiSwitchboard`` base class, which is able to deal with messages.
 Arrays present in the message are mapped with the